podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 }
 ```

-This obviously compiles to the following:
+This compiles to the following:

 ```c
 #include <stdio.h>